Tax Treatment On Financial Products

 Which financial products you trade and where you trade them can make a huge difference in tax savings.
-In this section, we list the various instruments and delve into how they are treated at tax time.

-Capital gains vs. ordinary income?
+Is it capital gains or ordinary income?

 Most financial instruments — including securities, Section 1256 contracts, options, ETFs, indexes, precious metals and bitcoin held as a capital asset — are subject to capital gains treatment.
 By default, forex contracts and swap contracts are subject to ordinary gain or loss treatment.
 The distinction between ordinary and capital gains treatment makes a big difference.
-The capital-loss limitation is a problem for traders and investors who may have trouble using up large capital-loss carryovers in subsequent tax years.
+The capital loss limitation is a problem for traders and investors who may have trouble using up large capital loss carryovers in subsequent tax years.
 Traders with TTS and a Section 475 MTM election have business ordinary-loss treatment, which is more likely to generate tax savings or refunds faster.

 For more in-depth information on tax treatment, read Green’s 2016 Trader Tax Guide.